Gulf carriers resume some flights even as US-Israel strikes and Iran retaliation fuel travel chaos

 Other governments made similar recommendations.

-Four more planes are heading to Muscat and Salalah in Oman to fly home Czech tourists.
+Four more planes were heading to Muscat and Salalah in Oman to fly home Czech tourists.

-Britain is preparing for all options, including possible evacuation of Britons in the Middle East, Foreign Secretary Yvette Cooper said.
+Britain was preparing for all options, including possible evacuation of Britons in the Middle East, Foreign Secretary Yvette Cooper said.

 “We are setting up the support systems,” Cooper told Sky News, when asked if Britain was preparing for an evacuation.
 “We’re working on every possible option.”
 More than 102,00 Britons in the region have registered their presence with the U.K. government since the conflict erupted on the weekend.